jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+app itself could use darkmode -- wouldnt' be too cmplicated...

+on iphone 5 front almost fits -- need to reduce controls touch targets i think to 4rem.
+Again for iphone5, Shorten L1 (and L2) to 48px

 again how do i represent landscape orientation card on tight portrait screen like iphone 5?

 snimstion styles alraedy in place -- but hidden tho on tabs will have to be replaced pronto.
 It is a rewarding effect i think.